-At RST2, capture efficiency was not significantly different for the mainstem mark and off-channel mark groups (31% and 29%, respectively, P = 0.29; Table 5.3).
-Using both mark groups, we estimated smolt production from reach 2 at 3,099 \pm 59% (Table 5.2), once the contribution from reaches 3 and 4 were removed.
-We estimated smolt production for the entire mainstem upstream of RST2 at 8,490 \pm 10% smolts and including off-channel areas was at 10,170 \pm 8%.
-Precision of the mainstem estimate is similar to past Treatment 2 years (mean = \pm 10%).
-This is due to adequate recaptures during strata spanning peak migration.
+At RST2, capture efficiency was not significantly different for the mainstem mark and off-channel mark groups (28% and 29%, respectively, P = 0.65; Table 5.3).
+Using both mark groups, we estimated the total number of mainstem smolts that passed RST2 was $9,446 \pm 7\%$ (Table 5.4).
+The smolt production estimated for reach 2 was $553 \pm 528\%$ smolts, once the contribution from reaches 3 and 4 were removed.
+This estimate is low compared to past years and highly uncertain.

+We estimated smolt production for the entire mainstem upstream of RST2 at $9,446 \pm 7\%$ smolts and $11,028 \pm 6\%$ when including the production from off-channel habitats.
+Precision of the mainstem estimate is similar to past Treatment 2 years (mean = $\pm$ 10%).
+This is due to adequate recaptures at RST2 at the low number of missed trapping days.

-Average estimated Coho smolt density in the Coquitlam River mainstem was 5.7 smolts/100 m2 and 5.8 smolts/100 m2 including the off-channel sites.
-Areal Coho density was three-fold higher in reaches 3 (11.5 smolts/100m2; Table 5.2), than in reach 2 (3.7 smolts/100 m2) and two-fold higher than reach 4 (5.6 smolts/100m2).
-The precision of estimates for individual reaches ranged from \pm 36% for the estimate for reach 4, to \pm 59% for the smolt estimate for reach 4 (Table 5.2).
-This is similar to 2018 and 2019 but lower than many previous years.
+Average estimated Coho smolt density in the Coquitlam River mainstem was 6.3 smolts/100 m and 6.4 smolts/100 m including the off-channel sites.
+Linear Coho density was 15-fold higher in reaches 3 (2,608 smolts /km; Table 5.2), than in reach 2 (173 smolts / km) and two-fold higher than reach 4 (1,158 smolts /km).
+The precision of estimates for individual reaches ranged from $\pm$ 11% for the estimate for reach 4, to $\pm$ 528% for the smolt estimate for reach 2 (Table 5.2).
+This is similar to 2018 - 2020 for reach 4 but lower for reach 2, largely due to the lower smolt estimate and lower precision of the reach 3 estimate.
 This is still in the range to provide useful information for evaluating flow effects.
-The lower precision for 2018-2020 are a product of the way BTSPAS includes the uncertainty when abundance for a stratum with missing mark-recapture data is based on fitting the spline and during strata with few recaptures.
+The lower precision for 2018-2021 are a product of the way BTSPAS includes the uncertainty when abundance for a stratum with missing mark-recapture data is based on fitting the spline and during strata with few recaptures.
 These uncertainties existed prior to 2018 but Darroch ML estimator did not have the capacity to estimate it.